Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Preliminaries

 \begin{remark} Note that in Definition~\ref{def:semitoric_blowup} the change in the top boundary of $\De'$ is designed so that the new upward cut intersects the top boundary at either a fake corner or a hidden Delzant corner.
 Thus, the orbit $[\De', \vec{c'},\vec{\epsilon'}\,]$ is indeed a marked Delzant semitoric polygon, and thus there exists infinitely many semitoric systems with this as its marked semitoric polygon invariant, guaranteed by the semitoric classification theorem of Pelayo \& \vungoc~\cite{PVN09,PVN11}.
 The resulting marked polygon, forgetting about the height of each marked point, does not depend on the choice of representative for $[\De,\vec{c},\vec{\varepsilon}\,]$, since different choices produce different representatives of the same class $[\De',\vec{c'},\vec{\varepsilon'}\,]$ because $\mathfrak{t}_j$, $\mathfrak{t}_i$, and $T$ all commute.
-The height of each marked point in the semitoric blowup can be freely chosen, representing another degree of freedom when performing a semitoric blowup, but it does not change the Karshon graph of the underlying $\mbS^1$-space of the resulting marked polygon. \end{remark}
+The height of each marked point in the wall chop can be freely chosen, representing another degree of freedom when performing a wall chop, but it does not change the Karshon graph of the underlying $\mbS^1$-space of the resulting marked polygon. \end{remark}

-\begin{remark} We have only specified how the semitoric blowup operation behaves on marked semitoric polygon invariants, and not on semitoric systems themselves.
-Thus the resulting system of the semitoric blowup discussed below in Lemma~\ref{lem:semitoric-blowup} is not unique, and furthermore we make no attempt to describe this blowup as an operation on the semitoric system itself, instead depending on a description of its effect on the invariants since we need no more detailed version for the present paper.
-A description of the operation on $(M,\om,(J,H))$ will be discussed in detail in the upcoming~\cite{HSSS2}. \end{remark}
+\begin{remark} We have only specified how this operation, the wall chop, acts on marked semitoric polygon invariants, and do not discuss any details of the corresponding operation on semitoric systems themselves, the semitoric blowup.
+Thus the resulting system of the wall chop discussed below in Lemma~\ref{lem:semitoric-blowup} is not unique.
+Furthermore we make no attempt to describe an operation on the semitoric system itself, instead depending on a description of its effect on the invariants since we need no more detailed version for the present paper.
+A description of the semitoric blowup operation on $(M,\om,(J,H))$ will be discussed in detail in the upcoming~\cite{HSSS2}. \end{remark}